odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

         url: /destinations/india/states/diu/cities/diu/
         title: Diu
         content: >-
-          You drive today to Gujarat’s coast today, a four-hour drive taking you to the former Portuguese colony of Diu.
+          You drive today to Gujarat's coast today, a four-hour drive taking you to the former Portuguese colony of Diu.
 To this day, it retains a distinctive atmosphere.
 The town of Diu is a maze of narrow, winding streets and many of the houses are well ornamented and brightly